ukparliament/egg-timer/public/bicameral_si_either_house_sitting.rb.md

 ... we set the date to that day.

         date = date.first_scrutiny_day_in_either_house
+... we have found the start of the scrutiny period.

+        @scrutiny_start_date = date
 If we didn't find a **future scrutiny day in either House** in our calendar, we can't calculate the scrutiny period, ...

       else